Minimal-APIs/minimal-apis.github.io/src/tutorials/crud.md

 - Expose our `Todos` property from our list of `TodoItem` in the database.
 - `UseInMemoryDatabase` wires the in memory database storage.This will store data as long the app is running.

-To setup your in memory database add the following code snippets to our code.
+To setup your in memory database, add the following code snippets to our code:

 **Snippet 1** : Below the `TodoItem` create a `TodoDb` class